“No man is worth his salt who is not ready at all times to risk his well-being, to risk his body, to risk his life, for a great cause.”

 Some Fun Facts About ESTPs:

-Facts taken from the MBTI® Manual – Third Edition.
+Facts are taken from the MBTI® Manual – Third Edition.

 – ESTPs ranked highest of all 16 personality types in “Positive Affectivity”.
 According to Wikipedia, “Those with high positive affectivity are typically enthusiastic, energetic, confident, active, and alert.”